vuejs/eslint-plugin-vue/docs/rules/no-restricted-html-elements.md

     "error",
     {
       "element": "button",
-      "message": "Prefer use of our custom <Button /> component" },
+      "message": "Prefer use of our custom <AppButton /> component" },
     {
       "element": "marquee",